-Armenia is one of those countries, which have stolen my heart completely.
-I needed less than one day to fallen for it.
+Tourist attractions in Armenia have many unique and historicaly very important places to visit.
+It might be because of them, but I needed less than one day to fallen for Armenia completely.
 Armenia tourist attractions are amazing and still little visited.

 I still don’t know why Armenia charmed me so much – some countries are just made for you and have special kind of energy, but I would be lying if not saying I loved the fact it is still so wild and pure.